ibm-cloud-docs/pattern-maximo-on-satellite/learn.md

 {{site.data.keyword.attribute-definition-list}}

-# Pre-certification Questions
+# Pre-certification scope
 {: #pre-certification-questions}

-These questions are meant to help the solution team.
+There are many questions that need to asked during certification that are meant to help the solution team.
 They ought to be used as a checklist.
 All questions are not relevant to every solution or deal.

 The aspects in the [architecture framework](/docs/architecture-framework?topic=architecture-framework-intro) are broadly used to classify the questions.